Understanding Custom Partitioning and Data Colocation

 You can generally get better performance if you use custom partitioning to group similar data within a region.
 For example, a query run on all accounts created in January runs faster if all January account data is hosted by a single member.
 Grouping all data for a single customer can improve performance of data operations that work on customer data.
-Data aware function execution takes advantage of custom partitioning.
+Data aware function execution also takes advantage of custom partitioning.

-With custom partitioning, you have three choices:
+With custom partitioning, you have two choices:

 This gives you complete control over the locations of your primary and any secondary buckets for the region.
 This can be useful when you want to store specific data on specific physical machines or when you need to keep data close to certain hardware elements.

 - Geode cannot rebalance fixed partition region data, because it cannot move the buckets around among the host members.
 You must carefully consider your expected data loads for the partitions you create.

 - With fixed partitioning, the region configuration is different between host members.
 Each member identifies the named partitions it hosts, and whether it is hosting the primary copy or a secondary copy.
 You then program a fixed-partition resolver to return the partition id, so the entry is placed on the right members.
 Only one member can be primary for a particular partition name, and that member cannot be the partition’s secondary.

 See Fixed Custom Partitioning for implementation and configuration details.